-To enable objective quantification and characterization of climate variability and change, the Expert Team on Climate Change Detection Monitoring and Indices (ETCCDMI) has compiled a catalogue of so called climate change indices (Karl et al., 1999; Nicholls and Murray, 1999; Alexander et al., 2006) and provides software to compute them in a standardized way.
+To enable objective quantification and characterization of climate variability and change, The Expert Team on Climate Change Detection Monitoring and Indices (ETCCDMI) has compiled a catalogue of so called climate change indices (Karl et al. 1999, Nicholls and Murray 1999).
 These indices are calculated from daily observations of the key climate variables temperature and precipitation and describe various statistical properties.
 They serve as a practical and standardized tool to monitor changes in the statistical properties of the climate focusing on extremes and have already found wide application within the climate research community.
-These climate change indices not only quantify rarely occurring temperature and precipitation events, but also the mean climate conditions, providing the general climatological background necessary to place extremes into a broader context.
+Climate change indices quantify rarely occurring temperature and precipitation events as well the mean climate conditions, providing the general climatological background necessary to place extremes into a broader context.